Eines-Informatiques-Avancades/Project-II/README.md

 ## Introduction

 This project consists on a simple molecular dynamics program to simulate a Van der Waals gas of particles.
-It allows to obtain results indicating the evolution of the energy (kinetic, potential, total), temperature and pressure.
+It allows to obtain results indicating the evolution of the energy (kinetic, potential, total), temperature, pressure and radial distribution function.

 ## Description